 Unfortunately some of the same problems facing Asian Pacific Americans then are the same problems many are facing now.
 A whole new generation of youth are still struggling with identity and a need to “fit in.”
 Asian immigrant youth and adults bring with them a whole new set of problems, as they struggle with a new culture, language and way of living.
 For some, drugs and alcohol are still a quick escape from pain.

-The problems of the Nineties have also brought a whole new set of challenges.
+The problems of current day have also brought a whole new set of challenges.
 HIV/AIDS, infants born exposed to drugs, people suffering from drug and mental health problems, homelessness, youth in gangs…The need for AADAP is greater than ever.